 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Gamcheon Cultural Village has to be one of the most colourful places in Busan.
+Gamcheon Cultural Village in Busan is one of the most colourful places in South Korea.
 Often referred to as the Santorini of South Korea, if you are only going to do a handful of things in Busan, make sure you visit Gamcheon Cultural Village.

-Gamcheon culture village is one of the most popular places in Busan, and probably the most Instagrammed place in Busan too given how fantastical and flamboyant it is (we’d liken it to an explosion in a pastel paint factory!).
+One of the most popular (and Instagrammed) places in Busan, Gamcheon Cultural Village is bright and beautiful (we’d liken it to an explosion in a pastel paint factory!) with incredible scenic views.

-Brightly painted terraced dwellings, labyrinth alley-ways and maze-like backstreets are all part of the charm, plus there are cute and colourful coffee shops offering postcard perfect panoramic views.
+Brightly painted terraced dwellings, labyrinth alley-ways and maze-like backstreets are all part of the Gamcheon charm, plus there are cute and colourful coffee shops offering postcard perfect panoramic look-outs.

 You might like – the 70+ top things to do in Busan, South Korea >